Haus4/NeCo/docs/UC2_LocalChat.md

 The user should have already opened the NeCo Application on his smartphone and navigated to the main page.

 ### 4.4 GPS initialized
 The global positioning system of the device is initialized and running.
+The app should have the right to request the users location.

 ## 5. Postconditions
 (n/a)